Brad Maddox: Main roster referee (2012–2013)

 Maddox was promoted to the main roster as a referee in August 2012, debuting on the August 20 episode of Raw when he refereed a Divas Battle Royal.
 On October 28 at the Hell in a Cell pay-per-view, Maddox refereed the main event, a Hell in a Cell match between CM Punk and Ryback for the WWE Championship.
-As Ryback was about to win the match, Maddox gave Ryback a low blow and proceeded to fast-count a pin for Punk, resulting in Punk retaining his title thus turned Maddox heel.
+As Ryback was about to win the match, Maddox gave Ryback a low blow and proceeded to fast-count a pin for Punk, resulting in Punk retaining his title, turning Maddox heel in the process.
 Maddox explained his actions on the November 5 episode of Raw.
 He claimed that he was not working for Punk but his actions were self-motivated.
 Maddox revealed his lifelong dream of becoming a WWE wrestler, but WWE continually rejected him, so he took up the chance to be a referee and attacked Ryback to make a name for himself to earn a contract to become a WWE wrestler.
 WWE Chairman Vince McMahon then granted Maddox's request at a match against Ryback, while offering a million dollar contract if Maddox won.
-The next week, Maddox faced Ryback, who soundly defeated him and threw him into an ambulance.
+The next week, Maddox lost to Ryback, who threw him into an ambulance.